Aure64/pyro_fork/doc/monitoring.md

-- Notification delivery should be retried on every channel until successfully sent or expired (notification should not be lost due to Kiln restart, machine restart or intermittent/short network connectivity loss)
+- Notification delivery should be retried on every channel until successfully sent or expired (notification should not be lost due to service restart, machine restart or intermittent/short network connectivity loss)

 - BM should ignore stale events: do not register